 MVMT-Welcoming Dan Getkin and the Twelve Six, who share why it's great to control your own destiny by being indie musicians

-Welcoming one of our newest The MIC MVMT members, the unapologetic indie band Bad Custer repping PGH’s “rugged, loud, and full of surprises” spirit
+The unapologetic indie band Bad Custer reps PGH’s “rugged, loud, and full of surprises” spirit

 Welcoming PGH indie band A Little Less Human into the MIC MVMT, and sharing their story on how 1 fateful Uber ride made it all happen.